History of Unitarianism: Scotland

 Much has been made of the execution (1697) at Edinburgh of the student Thomas Aikenhead, convicted of blaspheming the Trinity.
 The works of John Taylor, D.D.
-(1694–1761) on original sin and atonement had much influence in the east of Scotland, as we learn from Robert Burns; and such men as William Dalrymple, D.D.
+(1694–1761) on original sin and atonement had much influence in the east of Scotland, as we learn from Robert Burns.
+Such men as William Dalrymple, D.D.
 (1723–1814) and William M'Gill, D.D.
 (1732–1807), along with other "moderates", were under suspicion of similar heresies.
-Overt Unitarianism has never had much vogue in Scotland.
+Overt Unitarianism has never had much popularity in Scotland.
 The only congregation of old foundation is at Edinburgh, founded in 1776 by a secession from one of the "fellowship societies" formed by James Fraser, of Brea (1639–1699).
 The mission enterprises of Richard Wright (1764–1836) and George Harris (1794–1859) produced results of no great permanence.

 The Scottish Unitarian Association was founded in 1813, mainly by Thomas Southwood Smith, M.D., the sanitary reformer.
 The McQuaker Trust was founded (1889) for propagandist purposes.

-Paradoxically, one of the reasons for the relative weakness of Unitarian movement in Scotland in the early 19th century may be the continuing presence of conservative, and therefore Bible-fundamentalist, non-Trinitarian, Arian, and Socinian views in dissenting chapels and among the Scottish followers of the Restoration Movement and Millerite movement.
-The Non-Trinitarian believers in Scotland were often more sympathetic to the Unitarians of a century earlier than to the more liberal views of Wright, Harris and Southwood Smith.
-A notable Bible-fundamentalist Scottish Unitarian was J. S. Hyndman, author of Lectures on The Principles of Unitarianism (Alnwick, 1824) This conservative non-Trinitarian presence can be demonstrated by the response in Scotland, relative both to America and to his home town London, of the call of the first Christadelphian John Thomas.
+Paradoxically, one of the reasons for the relative weakness of Unitarian movement in Scotland in the early 19th century may be the continuing presence of conservative, and therefore Bible-fundamentalist, anti-Trinitarian, Arian, and Socinian views in dissenting chapels and among the Scottish followers of the Restoration Movement and Millerite movement.
+The anti-Trinitarian believers in Scotland were often more sympathetic to the Unitarians of a century earlier than to the more liberal views of Wright, Harris, and Southwood Smith.
+A notable Bible-fundamentalist Scottish Unitarian was J. S. Hyndman, author of Lectures on The Principles of Unitarianism (Alnwick, 1824) This conservative anti-Trinitarian presence can be demonstrated by the response in Scotland, relative both to America and to his home town London, of the call of the first Christadelphian John Thomas.
 The first congregations following Thomas' Socinian and Adventist teachings in 1848-1849 were predominantly Scottish.
 And while the Christadelphians initially made more of their Millennialist teachings, the christological legacy of 17th century unitarians such as John Biddle is evident and acknowledged.

-There are currently four Unitarian churches in Scotland: Aberdeen, Dundee, Edinburgh and Glasgow.
+Currently, there are four Unitarian churches in Scotland: Aberdeen, Dundee, Edinburgh and Glasgow.